sofmeright/VirtualDisplayDriver_Wizard/README.md

 > Validation of the resolution fields of positive integers only so that jank can not be inserted into the list.
 >
 > Adding resolutions by pressing enter when (Wt x Ht + Hz) is filled out rather than by pressing a button.
 >
-> Silent intall via CMD.
-Creating a CMD syntax to use this tool without the GUI, that way the driver can be configured from other tools.
-In essence allow operation from a staging tool/sunshine or any process that can load it directly or a .bat that calls it.
-This will allow users to load initial settings or toggle install/uninstall/reload.
-Users could bulk configure the drivers for gaming servers with many VMs with specific guests settings in an efficient manner by this feature.
->
-> CMD Arguements: (Although not yet released we are currently developing this feature, the proposed CLI syntax is below)
->
-> [Driv_Inst / Driv_Unin / Driv_Relo] - These commands will Install / Uninstall / Reload the driver respectively.
->
-> [Back_Load / Back_Save / Back_Remo] <Name> - Will Load/Save/Remove Backup entries for the given name (in quotes if it contains spaces).
->
-> Moni_Sets <integer> - Sets the number of monitors
->
-> GPUs_Sets <String or integer> - Sets the GPU to the given GPU name or if an integer by the GPU Detection number (in quotes if it contains spaces).
->
-> [Resl_Adds / Resl_Remo] <%SUNSHINE_CLIENT_WIDTH%,%SUNSHINE_CLIENT_HEIGHT%,%SUNSHINE_CLIENT_FPS%> - When a string is passed in containing comma seperated %width%,%hight%,%Refresh% it adds it to the top of the list (even if it already exists).
->
 > A generic installer flow with options for users who do not want an Advanced tool and just want to get up and going.
 >